 Decarbonizing a key element of public transport

 Washington State Ferries (WSF), an agency within the Washington State Department of Transportation, currently operates 23 ferries which serve 20 terminals and transport close to 25 million passengers per year.
 But with some of these vessels originally built between the 1950s and 1970s, much of the fleet is aging fast.
 The ferry system has just announced plans to order 16 new, state-of-the-art electric-fuel hybrids over the next 20 years.
 Thirteen of these are to replace legacy vessels that will be retired, and three will serve as backup.
-In addition, WSF is converting their three youngest vessels in the fleet to hybrid-electric, which will make them the largest auto-transporting, hybrid ferries in the world.
+In addition, WSF is converting their three largest vessels to battery hybrid electric, which will make them among the largest car and passenger battery-hybrid ferries in the world.

 As an added benefit, building these new ships will support the local shipbuilding industry and related supply chain.
 In addition, electric charging stations will be installed at the terminals for these innovative boats.

 The Washington State Ferries electrification project is part of a much larger State initiative, a detailed strategic action plan called “Washington Maritime Blue” which aims to support “the development of maritime business, technology, and practices that promote a sustainable future contributing to economic growth, ecological health, and thriving communities” for the state.
 The Maritime Innovation Advisory Council, the body in charge of stewarding the vision and setting the course for the strategy, was first convened by Governor Jay Inslee in December 2017.